JackSmack1971/Pydroid3-Compatible/README.md

 - Identifies entities using TextBlob.
 - Extracts LSI keywords using Gensim's LSI model.
 - Outputs the results to an Excel file.
+- Enhanced error handling for more robust web scraping.
+- Optimized text processing for improved efficiency.

 ## Installation
 Ensure you have Python 3.6+ installed.
 Then, install the required packages: